czue/django-wedding-website/README.md

 ### Other customizations

-If you want to use this project for your wedding but need help getting started just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything you encounter and I'm happy to help.
+If you want to use this project for your wedding but need help getting started just [get in touch](http://www.coryzue.com/contact/) or make an issue for anything you encounter and I'll be happy to help.

 I haven't built out more complete customization docs yet because I wasn't sure anyone would be interested in this, but will add to these instructions whenever I get questions!